 Alabama:The Alabama Gulf Coast Recovery Council (AGCRC) is a 10-member council comprised of state and local officials, created with the passage of the RESTORE Act in 2012.
 The AGCRC adopted a Strategy Map and tapped ADCNR to serve as administrator.
 For additional information on the AGCRC, visit restorealabama.org.
 To learn about other state-specific restoration activities, including NRDA, NFWF and AGCRC, visit www.alabamacoastalrestoration.org.

 Mississippi: The Mississippi Department of Environmental Quality (MDEQ) developed GoCoast 2020 with vast stakeholder input.
 GoCoast 2020 provides recommendations for restoration initiatives to make Mississippi whole.
 MDEQ created a state-of-the-art online program for submission of project ideas for consideration across all funding sources, including RESTORE, NRDA, and NFWF.
+A Project Map web site is available to view ideas submitted to date.
 Visit www.restore.ms to learn more or to submit project ideas.

 Louisiana: Restoration in Louisiana will be conducted according to the Louisiana Coastal Protection and Restoration Authority’s 2012 Coastal Master Plan, which is based on a two year analysis involving some of the state’s best scientists as well as national and international specialists.
 The state used this analysis to select 109 high performing projects that could deliver measurable benefits to our communities and coastal ecosystem over the coming decades.
 Information on Louisiana’s restoration efforts can be found by visiting CPRA’s site.
 Information on Louisiana’s NRDA restoration can be found here.